Partition Acts 1868and 1876: allowed courts to divide property between spouses.

 Guardianship of Infants Act 1964: gave parents the right to joint guardianship of their children and allowed courts to make decisions on custody and access.
 Significantly amended by the Children and Family Relationships Act 2015.

 Succession Act 1965: reformed the law relating to the estates of people who had died, especially the administration and distribution of property where there is no will.
-Specified the shares of spouses and children on intestacy (but see 2015 act).
+Specified the shares of spouses and children on intestacy (but see the 2015 Act).

 Marriages Act 1972: raised the minimum marriage age to 16 for boys and girls, retrospectively validated so-called “Lourdes marriages”.